General evacuation order back to Alexandria

 3rd January 1916

 3.30 am.
 Arrived at Tel-el Kebir, and walked about a mile and a half to our camp.
 Snatched about an hour's sleep.
 Had a wash and nearly murdered a couple of Saudis.
 Saw B.G.P.
 Rec a big mail.
 3 parcels from England.
 Kicked around all day taking shots of things.
 Bunk at 9 pm.
 Here I finish.
 Today I had a look at myself in a mirror the first look I've had for some considerable time, just on a month.
 I got a shock, believe me, and of all the curios I've yet seen, I'll confess I'm the biggest.
-At present can push the scale up to just on 13 stone, am as brown as a nigger, and feeling bodies fit enough to slaughter a score of Saudis before each meal.
+At present can push the scale up to just on 13 stone, am as brown as a beggar, and feeling bodies fit enough to slaughter a score of enemy before each meal.
 Will finish now.
 Carry on when we get into more trouble again.

 GOD SPEED THE CROWS AND FORCE THE NARROWS.